The Carnivore Diet: Your Complete Guide To The Pros + Cons Of This Controversial Way Of Eating

 - Raw honey

 As you can see from the list above, the carnivore diet isn’t JUST about meat — any animal product is on the table.
+Therefore, all of the following foods must be avoided as they are not considered animal products:

 Reading the list of foods above, you might be thinking: Cheese, honey, BUTTER?
 Dr. Cole, I thought these were foods I was supposed to avoid?!
+It wouldn’t be abnormal to wonder “what is the downside of the carnivore diet?”.

 The carnivore diet is definitely controversial.
 Overall, I think the carnivore diet can be a great tool to use for a period of time.
 I often suggest it for patients who are suffering from multiple food sensitivities or who are in an active autoimmune-inflammatory flare-up as a way to remove irritating foods.
 While they follow the carnivore diet, I work with my patients on healing their gut, rebalancing their immune systems, and reducing chronic inflammation.
-The carnivore diet does two things at once: It infuses the gut with the gut-healing benefits of bone broth while also eliminating harder-to-digest vegetables, legumes, grains, and nuts and seeds.
+The carnivore diet does two things at once: It infuses the gut with the gut-healing benefits of bone broth while also eliminating harder-to-digest vegetables, legumes, grains, nuts, and seeds.
 In other words, it still allows a person to get beneficial nutrients while giving the gut a break from working so hard.

 A Day on the Carnivore Diet